amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 # Connecting to the Selling Partner API using a generated Java SDK

-Before your application can connect to the Selling Partner API, you must register it and it must be authorized by a seller.
+Before your application can connect to the Selling Partner API, you must register it and it must be authorized by a selling partner.
 See [Registering your application](#registering-your-application) and [Authorizing Selling Partner API applications](#authorizing-selling-partner-api-applications).

 These instructions show you how to use a generated Java SDK to make calls.
 The SDK exposes classes for configuring your LWA and AWS credentials and uses these to exchange LWA tokens and sign requests for you.
 For more information, see [Generating a Java SDK with LWA token exchange and authentication](#generating-a-java-sdk-with-lwa-token-exchange-and-authentication).